Atlanta Subway - Built For People or For 1996 Olympics?

 Peach Center is the deepest station in Atlanta - 120 ft / 36 m underground.
 It looks and feels like a cave as the architects decided to keep the gneiss rock uncovered.

 Those metal circular holders resemble the dynamites.
-I've seen something similar in Northern Ontario where the new highway was being built by blasting a dynamite inside the granite rock.
+I've seen something similar in Northern Ontario where a new highway was being built by blasting dynamite inside the granite rock.

 Stay tuned for more posts about the most interesting subway systems across the world!